transloadit/uppy/website/src/docs/server.md

 ## Usage

-Uppy-server may either be used as pluggable express app, which you plug to your already existing server, or it may simply be run as a standalone server:
+Uppy-server may either be used as a pluggable express app, which you plug to your already existing server, or it may simply be run as a standalone server:

 ### Plug to already existing server

-To plug uppy-server to an existing server, simply call on it's `.app` method, passing in an [options](#Options) object as parameter.
+To plug uppy-server to an existing server, simply call on its `.app` method, passing in an [options](#Options) object as parameter.

 ```javascript